Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Introduction

-We take a different perspective.
-LLMs are pretrained on vast amounts of natural language and already encode rich knowledge about human body parts, spatial directions, and movement semantics~\citep{li2025llmmotion}.
-A natural alternative is to meet the LLM in its native modality: describe motion in text, so that the model can apply its pretrained linguistic and commonsense knowledge directly.
-The question then becomes how to produce such a description that is precise enough to support fine-grained reasoning while being expressed in terms the LLM already understands.
-Biomechanics offers a natural foundation for such a description.
-Joint angles and body-part kinematics have long served as a precise descriptive language for human movement~\citep{perry2024gait, chen2024languageofmotion, zhang2026jami}: clinical gait analysis, for instance, characterizes walking patterns through time-varying flexion curves of the hip, knee, and ankle.
-These descriptors are already textual in nature: a statement such as "hip flexion increases from 3° to 81°" is both a quantitative measurement and a natural-language sentence.
-We extend this to full-body motion by computing angular changes across all major joints together with global trajectory information, and use the resulting description as direct textual input for LLM.
-Based on this, we propose \textbf{Structured Motion Description (SMD)}, a deterministic, rule-based conversion from joint position sequences to structured natural language text.
-Figure~\ref{fig:pipeline} illustrates the difference between the encoder-based paradigm and our approach.
+The key challenge is to produce descriptions that are precise enough for fine-grained reasoning while using concepts the LLM already understands.
+Biomechanics provides a natural foundation: joint angles and body-part kinematics have long served as a precise descriptive language for human movement~\citep{perry2024gait, chen2024languageofmotion, zhang2026jami}.
+Clinical gait analysis, for example, characterizes walking via time-varying flexion curves of the hip, knee, and ankle.
+These descriptors are inherently textual; a statement like "hip flexion increases from 3° to 81°" is simultaneously a quantitative measurement and a natural-language sentence.
+SMD extends this idea to full-body motion by computing angular changes across all major joints together with global trajectory information.